michaelkunc/st_totteringhams_day/README.md

 It was first created in 2002.

 This tool will tell the user the earliest possible occurance of St Totteringham's Day based on the current table and the remaining schedule.

+Upon load the tool will fetch the current table as well as the remaining schedule.